How to Find the Best Keywords for Optimizing Your Website Content

 Don’t be afraid to search for multiple variations of keywords and keyword phrases.
 This is also a helpful exercise to start understanding how the search engine is thinking about certain words and what words are being associated with one another.

-The Google Adwords Keyword Planner is where most webmasters start their more in-depth research.
+The Google Ads Keyword Planner is where most webmasters start their more in-depth research.
 You can start by searching for a new keyword of your choice.

 You will then be presented with the average monthly searches, competition, and suggested bid for the keyword you typed in as well as other suggested keywords and phrases.
 The number of alternative options usually depends on the popularity of the subject.